kykitus/Gameaboutreader/README.md

 Code in this game is yes

-I plan to change names of variables after completing this game
+I plan to change names of variables after completing this game (and add comments over time)

 But it isn't finished yet